 Work placement/Year in industry

 Students are encouraged to gain relevant work experience to enhance their employability by applying for a summer internship or a year placement with an approved company/organisation.
-The School of Engineering MEng and BEng with a year in industry programmes are available to all* students.
+MEng and BEng with a year in industry programmes will be available to new (Home/EU) entrants from 2020-21.
 Whilst the School of Engineering and the University will provide the necessary support and guidance, it is the responsibility of the student to secure an industrial placement.
 Applicants should note that industrial placements are highly sought after and competition to be accepted into one can be significant.
 They therefore cannot be guaranteed.
 Students who fail to secure a suitable placement offer will transfer back to the standard version of the programme without a year in industry.

 Department Key Facts

 250 Year One undergraduates in 2013

 Ranked 5th (Materials) in the Complete University Guide 2014

 90% of our graduates who are in employment six months after the course have a professional or managerial job (Unistats)

 Be a modern engineer for the future.
 We are committed to developing the modern professional engineers for the future.
 We ensure that your learning environment reflects your future working environment.
 We have received many accolades from the engineering industry who regard our graduates amongst the most employable in the world.
 Our emphasis is on active learning, supported by traditional lectures and tutorials, as well as the opportunities to be involved in research-led teaching, conducted in collaboration with industry, Government, research laboratories and academics around the world.